University or College Transfer Students

 - Nursing Post-Diploma Degree Completion

-- Occupational Health and Safety (Two-Year Option for University Graduates)
+- Occupational Health and Safety Two-Year Program for University Graduates

-- Public Health and Safety (Two-Year Option for University Graduates)
+- Public Health Two-Year Program for University Graduates

 - Retail Management Direct Entry